 A better alternative is to go with the standard Chin Up.
 Grab the bar with your grip about shoulder-width apart and your palms facing inward.
 Keep your elbows close to your body.
 Pull yourself up and lower yourself back down.

-With this exercise you won’t be able to complete as many repetitions as you can with the Kipping Pull Up, but it is a lot better for your shoulders.
-Your arms are close to your body and that is a good power position for your shoulders.
+With this exercise, you won’t be able to complete as many repetitions as you can with the Kipping Pull Up, but it is a lot better for your shoulders.
+Your arms are close to your body, which is a good power position for your shoulders.
 You can keep your body in good alignment.

 Rick Kaselj, MS